swiftwasm/blog.swiftwasm.org/Content/posts/update-02-october-2020.md

 [A proposal PR](https://github.com/swiftwasm/JavaScriptKit/pull/98) was submitted by [@kateinoigakukun](https://github.com/kateinoigakukun) to enable unsafe force unwrapping of dynamic member properties in JavaScript by default.
-That is, we would allow this
+That is, it would allow this

 ```javascript